-Staff analysis: The applicant is requesting a CUP (Conditional Use Permit) for Alcoholic Beverages for On-Premises Consumption (4COP) on 5.78 acres in conjunction with a 123,265 sq. ft. six floor hotel with 208 guest rooms and roof top bar/restaurant.
-The applicant states, "they are seeking a CUP for Alcoholic Beverages for On-Premises Consumption (4COP) for the entire hotel including the roof-top bar/restaurant, guest rooms and any outdoor areas such as swimming pool areas, outdoor bars, and any other areas around the hotel".
+Staff analysis: The applicant is requesting a CUP (Conditional Use Permit) for Alcoholic Beverages for On-Premises Consumption (4COP) in conjunction with a 97,414 sq. ft. four story Hotel with 132 guest rooms.
+The applicant states, "they are seeking a CUP for 4COP for the entire Hotel including the bar, guest rooms and any outdoor areas such as swimming pool areas or outdoor bars and any other areas around the Hotel".